 Today, most of the shopping or any other thing is a social need.
 Like, if you decide to buy a phone, might be, you’ll go to a family member or a friend and will ask them, “Which phone should I buy?
 My budget is 10K”.
 Then, these family members or friends recommend some products.
 The person who is recommending your product to anyone in the brand influencer.

 When a brand influencer recommends a product, it’s far more trustworthy than any other method.
 People believe in brand influencers rather than a big start saying this because more often you know if a big star is saying that, “I’m using this phone or XYZ product“, he is not using it.

 When something is said by your social circle, then the amount is trust is comparatively higher.
 Mi itself do it a lot.
 Xiaomi has fan clubs in almost every single city and these fans have helped Manu Kumar Jain to build a great brand.

 Advertising is not equal to Success.
 First, you need to have a great product and second, you need to have a network.

 Here are two more examples that support the statement, “If your product is shitty and you’re spending on advertising and other stuff, you’ll end up dying your business.
 Or Advertising and Print Ads are not required to build a great brand.”

 First is AskMeBazaar.com, they had a website.
-There was nothing special about their website, nothing special with the product, nothing special about the price and service.
+There was nothing special about their website, nothing special about the product, nothing special about the price and service.
 But they spent 100s of crores (million dollars) in their TV Ads.
 They were having brand ambassadors Kangana Ranawat, Ranbir Kapoor, and few other big stars.
 And yet, this company was shut down.